sahanamai/team-portfolio-generator/README.md

 # Team-portfolio-generator
 ## Description
  The application contained within has been designed to take user input from the command line and then generate a team portfolio HTML file.
 When the E-mail link is clicked, default email program opens and populate the To field of the email with the address.
-When the Github username is clicked,it opens that github profile. when the user is prompt to enter details of employee(engineer,manager,intern),HTML file is generated(index.html file in dist folder).
+When the Github username is clicked,it opens that github profile. when the user is prompt to enter details of employee(engineer,manager,intern),HTML file is generated(sampleindex.html file ).

 ## Installation
 * Clone the repo onto your local drive.Open a command line terminal specific to the repo folder.